Ruma13/skin_cancer-tl/README.md

-# Early Detection of Skin cancer using ResNet50 model+ Transfer learning+ custom cnn layers
+# Early Detection of Skin cancer using DenseNet121 model+Fusion+CBAM+ Transfer learning+ custom cnn layers
-Project Overview
+#Project Overview

 This project focuses on the early detection of skin cancer using deep learning techniques.
 It leverages DenseNet121 with CBAM (Convolutional Block Attention Module), model fusion, pre-pooling features, and early stopping strategies to improve diagnostic accuracy.
 Multiple architectures were trained and evaluated to ensure robustness and high reliability in real-world medical diagnosis.

 The goal is to provide an automated pipeline for detecting and classifying skin lesions, supporting dermatologists in early detection and reducing misdiagnosis.

-Features
+#Features

 Training of DenseNet121 + CBAM for feature extraction and classification.